 • Average wait times between confirmed diagnosis and start of treatment decreased by over 60%, from 354 days to 135

-In the United States, DNDi has also collaborated with the Center of Excellence for Chagas Disease at Olive View-UCLA Medical Center in Los Angeles on work to identify the main barriers to treatment access and promote of testing and treatment.
+In the United States, DNDi started working with the Center of Excellence for Chagas Disease at Olive View-UCLA Medical Center in Los Angeles to identify the main barriers to treatment access and promote of testing and treatment.
 Through the project, the first large-scale prevalence study on Chagas disease in a major US city was published, describing findings from the Center’s community screening programme in Los Angeles.
-The project also conducted research with patients in Los Angeles to understand the main barriers to accessing treatment and care.
+DNDi is part of the US Chagas Network, which actively collaborates to improve access to healthcare for people living with Chagas disease and to promote research and development for new treatments for the disease.

 Project updates